|Hometown:||State College, PA|

 • Winningest coach in Florida State history

-Entering his 18th season as the head coach at Florida State, Dwayne Hultquist has put himself atop the Florida State record books and the Seminoles in the national spotlight.
+Entering his 19th season at the helm of the Florida State men's tennis program, Hultquist has put himself atop the Florida State record books and the Seminoles consistently in the national spotlight.

 In 2016, the Seminoles reached new heights with 18 regular season wins and a three-seed in the ACC Tournament.
 Among the highlights were the first win over the No. 1 team in school history with a 4-3 triumph over North Carolina in March.
 En route to a 14th-consecutive NCAA Tournament appearance, Florida State senior Benjamin Lock was named the ITA's Most Improved Player after rising to No. 9 in the singles rankings on the season.
 Lock and senior Marco Nunez also reached the NCAA Tournament for a second consecutive season, while Lock became the third singles All-American in FSU history, all under Hultquist's watch.
 Both players were named All-ACC (Lock - First Team; Nunez - Second Team).